 Pre-Hearing Procedures

-1. Pre-Hearing Submissions: No less than five (5) calendar days prior to the hearing date, alleged/responding party and/or complainant/reporting party must provide the Hearing Coordinator with brief written statements describing their positions, a list of witnesses they propose to call, and copies of documents and a description of any other materials they propose to present at the hearing.
+- Pre-Hearing Submissions: No less than five (5) calendar days prior to the hearing date, alleged/responding party and/or complainant/reporting party must provide the Hearing Coordinator with brief written statements describing their positions, a list of witnesses they propose to call, and copies of documents and a description of any other materials they propose to present at the hearing.
 The Hearing Coordinator provides a copy of such written statements and documents to the other party as set forth below.
 In the absence of good cause as determined by the Board Convener in their sole discretion, the reporting party and responding party may not introduce witnesses, documents, or other evidence at the hearing that were not timely provided to the Hearing Coordinator as set forth above.
 The reporting party and responding party are also responsible for securing the attendance of their proposed witnesses at the hearing.

-2. Pre-Hearing Meeting(s): The Hearing Coordinator will seek to schedule one or more pre-hearing meeting(s) with the reporting party and responding party, no less than three (3) calendar days prior to the hearing date.
+- Pre-Hearing Meeting(s): The Hearing Coordinator will seek to schedule one or more pre-hearing meeting(s) with the reporting party and responding party, no less than three (3) calendar days prior to the hearing date.
 Advisors are permitted at the pre-hearing.
 Witnesses are not permitted at the pre-hearing.
 The pre-hearing provides an opportunity for the alleged/responding party and/or complainant/reporting party to review all written reports about the allegations and make an initial response to them.
 The hearing coordinator will compile a summary of the student's response for presentation at the University Conduct Board.
 The Hearing Coordinator will also review the list of proposed witnesses to assist the reporting party and responding party in eliminating redundancy.
 During the pre-hearing, there will be a full explanation of: the hearing coordinator's role; the student rights in the conduct process; a review of the charges; a copy of the written statement; list of witnesses, and identification or copies of documents or other evidence submitted by the other individuals; and the University Conduct Board procedures.

-Persons Participating:Typically, the alleged/responding party and/or complainant/reporting party their respective advisors, the University's counsel (only if students have outside Counsel as an advisor), the Board members and the Hearing Coordinator are the only individuals present at the hearing.
+Persons Participating:Typically, the alleged/responding party and/or complainant/reporting party and their respective advisors, the University's counsel (only if students have outside counsel as an advisor), the Board members, and the Hearing Coordinator are the only individuals present at the hearing.
 The reporting party and responding party may have an advisor of their choice present at the hearing and any related meetings.
 Advisors are not permitted to address the Board, examine witnesses or otherwise directly participate in the hearing on behalf of either party.
 The University may remove or dismiss advisors who become disruptive or who do not abide by the restrictions on their participation.

-Should either the reporting party or responding party fail to appear at the scheduled hearing, the Board Convener, at his/her sole discretion, may postpone the proceedings or the Board may proceed and determine the complaint on the basis of the evidence presented, provided the absent party was duly notified in advance of the scheduled hearing date as outlined above.
+Should either the reporting party or responding party fail to appear at the scheduled hearing, the Board Convener, at their sole discretion, may postpone the proceedings, or the Board may proceed and determine the complaint on the basis of the evidence presented, provided the absent party was duly notified in advance of the scheduled hearing date as outlined above.
 If requested, the University will make arrangements such that the alleged/responding party and/or complainant/reporting party are not present in the same room at the same time as part of the hearing.

 Witness Procedures

 Witnesses are permitted at University Conduct Board hearings.
 Students involved in simultaneous, related conduct proceedings cannot serve as witnesses for each other.
 It is the responsibility of the student charged to contact the witnesses, request their attendance at the hearing and notify the hearing officer(s) of the witnesses' names at least 24 hours prior to the hearing date.
-If a witness is unable to attend the hearing, the witness may provide a written statement, including but not limited to sworn testimony, and discuss the statement with the hearing officer before the scheduled hearing, or participate in the hearing via telephone.
+If a witness is unable to attend the hearing, the witness may provide a written statement, including but not limited to sworn testimony and discuss the statement with the hearing officer before the scheduled hearing or participate in the hearing via telephone.
 The hearing may proceed even if all witnesses are not present.
 The hearing officer may limit the number of witnesses permitted to attend the hearing.

 Recording: The Hearing Coordinator will arrange for the hearing to be audio-recorded.
 The University may choose to keep an audio or virtual (Zoom) recording of the proceedings.
 This will be the only permitted and authorized recording of the meeting.
 Respondents, complainants, witnesses, advisors, or any other persons involved in the hearing are not allowed to record the proceedings.